Abstract representations of events arise from mental errors in learning and memory: Introduction

 In this Supplementary Information, we provide extended discussion and data to support the results presented in the main text.
-The content is organized to roughly mirror the organization of the paper: \begin{enumerate} \item We begin by presenting experimental evidence showing that human reaction times -- in addition to depending on higher-order network features -- also reflect differences in the fine-scale structure at the level of individual nodes.
-Just as for the higher-order effects presented in the main text, we demonstrate that these fine-scale phenomena are accurately predicted by our maximum entropy model. \item To facilitate the reproducibility of our main results, we present the mixed effects models that were used to measure the cross-cluster surprisal and modular-lattice effects. \item To establish that these higher-order effects cannot simply be explained by recency, we present a new experiment that includes trials from Hamiltonian walks. \item We show that the probability of an error on the the serial response tasks increases for between- versus within-cluster transitions in the modular graph, indicating that our framework can be used to predict more than just human reaction times. \item We present the mixed effects models that were used to measure the effects of violations in the ring graph. \item We show that the cross-cluster surprisal and modular-lattice effects persist even if we consider all 1500 trials for each subject, suggesting that our main experimental results are robust to the particulars of our data processing. \item We provide a simple and intuitive argument that the forgetting of past stimuli altogether cannot explain the higher-order network effects that we examine in the main text. \item To aid in the reconstruction of our gradient descent algorithm for estimating the inverse temperature $\beta$ from subjects' reaction times, we derive an analytic form for the gradient of the RMS prediction error of our model with respect to $\beta$. \item Finally, we highlight the relation between our model and the successor representation in reinforcement learning, describing both mathematical similarities and conceptual differences. \end{enumerate}
+The content is organized to roughly mirror the organization of the paper.
+In Sec. \ref{node_effects}, we present experimental evidence that human reaction times -- in addition to depending on higher-order network features -- also reflect differences in fine-scale structure at the level of individual nodes.
+Just as for the higher-order effects presented in the main text, we demonstrate that these fine-scale phenomena are accurately predicted by our maximum entropy model.
+In Sec. \ref{measuring_effects}, we present the mixed effects models that were used to estimate the cross-cluster surprisal and modular-lattice effects.
+In Sec. \ref{recency}, we demonstrate that the cross-cluster surprisal and modular-lattice effects cannot simply be explained by recency by directly controlling for the recency of stimuli.
+In Sec. \ref{Hamiltonian}, we use Hamiltonian walks to experimentally control for recency.
+In Sec. \ref{early_trials}, we show that the cross-cluster surprisal and modular-lattice effects persist even when considering all 1500 trials for each subject.
+In Sec. \ref{errors}, we show that the probability of an error on the serial response tasks increases for between- versus within-cluster transitions in the modular graph, indicating that the free energy framework can be used to predict human behaviors beyond reaction times.
+In Sec. \ref{violations}, we present the mixed effects models that were used to estimate the effects of violations in the ring graph.
+In Sec. \ref{violations_recency}, we show that the effects of network violations cannot be explained by recency alone.
+In Sec. \ref{forgetting}, we discuss why the forgetting of past stimuli altogether cannot explain the higher-order network effects that we examine in the main text.
+In Sec. \ref{gradient}, to aid in the reconstruction of our gradient descent algorithm for estimating the inverse temperature $\beta$ from subjects' reaction times, we derive an analytic form for the gradient of the RMS prediction error of our model with respect to $\beta$.
+In Sec. \ref{successor}, we discuss the relationship between our model and the successor representation in reinforcement learning.